 (ii) To affiliates and service providers who perform professional services for us, such as demographic analysis for marketing purposes and accounting or to assist us with marketing, advertising, product/service offerings and customer service fulfillment.
+These companies are authorized to use your NPPI only as necessary to provide these services to us.
 For example, we may provide your contact information to our service providers for direct emailing of our newsletters or to provide you with notifications of our product/service offerings via email, phone or text message.

 Selected NPPI, such as your Social Security number, driver's license number, bank account or routing number, and debit or credit card numbers, expiration dates and security codes are immediately encrypted.

 Credit.com has a zero tolerance policy for e-mail abuse.
 If you receive unsolicited e-mails from Credit.com please report it to us at email@example.com.
 We are not responsible for communications you may receive from non-affiliated third-parties.

 We will never ask you to provide NPPI in an e-mail.
 DO NOT RESPOND to an e-mail that appears to be from us requesting NPPI.
 Contact us immediately at firstname.lastname@example.org.